-Part III, lines 26d, 26e and 27.
-In Part III, line 26d (substitute interest payments), line 26e (interest equivalents) and line 27 (substitute dividend payments), amounts in these categories paid by the foreign corporation that are not included in column (a) are reported in column (c) as a positive number.
+Part III, lines 26d, 26e, and 27.
+In Part III, line 26d (U.S. source substitute interest payments), line 26e (interest equivalents) and line 27 (U.S. source substitute dividend and other dividend equivalent payments), amounts in these categories paid by the foreign corporation that are not included in column (a) are reported in column (c) as a positive number.
 Amounts described in lines 26d, 26e, and 27 are reported in column (c) whether or not any of the amount is apportionable in whole or in part to ECI in column (e).
 Column (d) is used for these line items only to apportion amounts to non-ECI.